jcolomb/HCS_analysis/Metadata_information/Readme.md

 - Enter the animal_ID by hand
 - if animals were tested more than once, add a distinction in a new column (treatment for instance).
 - Here you need to merge this information with other information you got in a different format.
 You may look at the helper code for inspiration, but this step is much dependent on your metadata.
 Be patient, this step might take some time, but you will get something clean at the end.
-- Check the file for inconstancy and other possible problems.
+- Check the file for inconsistancy and other possible problems.

 # You are done